-Amazon makes its money by taking a cut out of every sale you make on the platform, as well as charging for all the services associated with processing and fulfilling online orders.
+Naturally, Amazon has to make money to stay afloat just like you.
+In this case, there will be a portion given to Amazon for each sale you make on the platform, along with the services associated with processing and fulfilling online orders.
 Every seller using Amazon FBA in Europe and the UK is subject to at least these 3 main types of fees:

 Storage fees on European Amazon marketplaces are charged based on how much space your inventory takes up in an FBA warehouse.
 The fees are also charged on a monthly basis.

 In the UK they’re calculated by cubic foot, and in the rest of the European markets they’re calculated by cubic meter.
 The actual amount you’re charged varies by these factors:

 – Size category of the item (standard or oversize)